 For I do not do what I want, but I do the very thing I hate.

-St Paul, Romans 7:15
+— St Paul, Romans 7:15

 Fear is excitement without the breath.

 An older Samurai ready to retire to a life of contemplation and weary of the violence that too often characterized his life was ready for some peace.
-Although he had gained much experience in his conflict-filled life one thing only remained a puzzle for him as he approached the end of his time on this earth.
+Although he had gained much experience in his conflict-filled life, only one thing remained a puzzle for him as he approached the end of his time on this earth.
 Sharing his question with a friend, he was directed to a monastic mountain retreat presided over by an aged and reputedly wise Zen master.

 After they had finished their tea the sage asked, “Why would a warrior want to travel so far to have tea with an old man not long for this world?”
 “I have come to ask a question of one reputed to be wise in the ways of this world and the next,” replied the Samurai.
 “What is your question honorable Samurai?”

 “I have only one concern that will disturb my days spent in meditation as I approach the end of my life and that is: What is the difference between hell and heaven?”
 With a slight sneer, the old man snarled and said, “Do you think a common, ignorant, simple minded oaf such as you could comprehend the answer to such a profound question?”

-The Samurai, caught off guard took a deep breath, and let the old man’s reply penetrate to his heart.
+The Samurai, caught off guard, took a deep breath and let the old man’s reply penetrate to his heart.
 He smiled as he replaced his sword and slowly sank into his cushion.
 “And that is heaven,” whispered the old sage.

 But words are words; I never yet did hear,